ishanpranav/file-recovery/README.md

-# file-recovery
+# File recovery
-A file recovery application for NYU CSCI 202 Operating Systems
+This is a FAT32 file recovery application implementation for the NYU CSCI 202 Operating Systems course.

+## License

+This repository is licensed with the [MIT](LICENSE.txt) license.